hammerheim-game/hammerheim-rules/4-magic.md

 ##### Norse Runes

 The Norse Shaman starts with two ‘Runes’ from the following chart.
-These are treated in the same way as Sigmarite Prayers and can be cast whilst wearing armour.
+These are treated in the same way as Sigmarite Prayers and can be cast whilst wearing armor.
 Abilities that give saves against spells, give saves against runes.
 D6 Result
 1 Howl of the North Difficulty 9
 Icy winds sweep before the Shaman knocking missiles from their path.